There is no definitive guide or set rules to ghostwriting. It depends on the ghost and the author how the relationship works and develops.

 I charge a fixed fee of £3500 plus 17 pence (GBP) per word.
 Smaller books of 40,000 words, which might be around 100 pages, similar to the length of the One-Minute Manager series cost £10,300.
 More substantial books of 80,000 words or 250 pages like Simon Sinek’s Start with Why cost £17,100.

 This is, however, just a guide.
 That fee can decrease if the client has done a lot of good quality work on their own and are very clear about what they want.
-The fee can also increase if there are more than one author, I need to interview multiple people or if you want me to project manage the book through production including writing a publishing proposal through to liaising with the chosen publisher, checking their edits and also checking the final proof.
+The fee can also increase if there are more than one author, I need to interview multiple people or if you want me to project manage the book through production including writing a publishing proposal through to liaising with the chosen publisher, checking their edits and the final proof.

 This price also assumes that you are happy to acknowledge my involvement in the ‘Acknowledgement’ section of the book and I can list the book on this website for marketing purposes.
 If you prefer that my involvement stay anonymous then you can opt to pay an additional anonymity fee of £2,500 and your secret will be safe with me.